-The maximum loan amount per academic year for the Subsidized Student Loans are: Dependent students \$3,500; Independent students \$3,500.
+The maximum loan amount per academic year for the Subsidized Student Loans is \$3,080 to \$3,500.
 Students must demonstrate financial need for Subsidized Student Loans.
 Subsidized loan interest is paid by the Federal government until the last date of attendance.

-The maximum loan amount per academic year for the Unsubsidized Student Loans are: Dependent students \$2,000; Independent students \$6,000.
+The maximum loan amount per academic year for the Unsubsidized Student Loans are: dependent students is \$1,760 to \$2,000; independent students is \$5,280 to \$6,000.
 Students do not need to show financial need for Unsubsidized Student Loans.
 The student is responsible for the interest accrued based on the date of disbursement.